-The Daphne Public Library has public access computers, free wi-fi inside and outside of the building, an interlibrary loan program, sunny reading areas, classes and more than 67,000 book titles.
+The Daphne Public Library has public access computers, free wi-fi inside and outside of the building, an interlibrary loan program, sunny reading areas, classes and nearly 70,000 book titles.

 This area has a humid, subtropical climate.
 Summer high temperatures reach into the low-90s, and winter temperatures are in the 40s, 50s and 60s.
 On the comfort index, a combination of temperature and humidity, the city comes in well below the national average.
 On average, the area receives 65 inches of rain annually, and the sun shines 220 days of the year.

 Even with its natural beauty and Southern ways, retirement in Daphne has some drawbacks.
+Hurricane Sally in 2020 brought some flooding.
 The tornado risk is 85% higher than the national average, and homeowners' insurance is expensive.
 The new growth is bringing suburban sprawl.
 Some people say that the Eastern Shore has an "attitude" and looks down on the city of Mobile.